TEV İnanç Türkeş High School for Gifted Students: Campus

 TEV İnanç Türkeş High School is located 7 km southeast of Gebze.
 The campus consists of 103 acres (420,000 m2) of land and houses administrative offices, staff housing and sports facilities.

 On a west-east axis, the school contains student housing, arts center, library, main building with student lounges and dining hall, science center and athletics facilities.
 To the north of the campus, there is an indoor sports complex.

-To the southwest of the main campus, the "Greek Temple" (an observation site) sits atop stairs that lead down to the Sea of Marmara.
+To the southwest of the main campus, the "Greek Temple," an observation site, is located atop a set of stairs that descend to the Sea of Marmara.

-TUBITAK is adjacent to the campus to the west.
+Scientific and Technological Research Council of Turkey is adjacent to the campus to the west.

-College Admissions
+College admissions

-Universities Abroad
+Universities abroad

-TEVITOL has been sending applications to universities both in Turkey and abroad since 2000 with the first graduates of the class.
+TEVİTÖL has been sending applications to universities both in Turkey and abroad since 2000 with the first graduates of the class.
 Particularly in its initial years, İnanç High School students were able to study with full scholarship.

-Some of the universities Inanc alumni have been admitted to:
+Some of the universities İnanç alumni have been admitted to: